salkhon/thesis/README.md

 ## Data Organization
 In the passed in download directory, images will be organized as follows:
-- Each article will have a separated directory
+- Each article will have a separate directory
-- Inside the directory for each article, the filtered images will be available
+- Inside the directory for each article, the filtered images will be available on the top level
 - After filtration the images that did not pass the filtration test, will be put inside another subdirectory  called `filtered/` inside the article's directory

 ## Metadata
-Metadata for the downloaded, filtered and failed images is kept in JSON format inside each article directory.
+Each article directory contains metadata about the images for that article.
+These metadata are kept in JSON files.

 | Metadata File | Content |
 | --- | --- |